 To create bidding curves for the day-ahead and balancing electricity markets, we extend the method of [1] to a district heating context.
-We use a two-stage stochastic program with scenarios for (electricity the uncertainties prices. production).
-The decisions are the amounts to the market (first-stage decisions) and the power and heat production amounts (seconddecisions).
-We get multiple pairs of electricity production amounts and prices. because we obtain solutions for several scenarios of electricity prices.
+We use a two-stage stochastic program with scenarios for the uncertainties (electricity prices, RES production).
+The decisions are the bidding amounts to the market (first-stage decisions) and the power and heat production amounts (second-stage decisions).
+We get multiple pairs of production amounts and electricity prices, because we obtain solutions for several scenarios of electricity prices.
 These can be consolidated to a bidding curve for the market.

 The models for day-ahead market and balancing markets are similar, but differ in the time horizon and already fixed decisions.
 We use the method for extensive analyses of the production and bidding behaviour of DH operators on day-ahead and balancing markets.